Lemoncode/react-typescript-samples/hooks/13_LoginForm/Readme.md

 </Card>
 ```

-- Let's create the loginformcomponent (append it to the loginPage file):
+- Let's create the LoginForm component (append it to the loginPage file):

 _./src/pages/loginPage.tsx_